sameh625/HeartFund/README.md

 #  HeartFund – Crowdfunding Platform

-HeartFund is a crowdfunding web application built with **Django** and **JavaScript**, where users can register, create projects, manage their own campaigns, and support others’ ideas.
+HeartFund is a crowdfunding web application built with **Django** and **JavaScript**, where users can register, create projects, manage their own campaigns, and support others' ideas.

 ---